Connectedness

 The final structural result equips a sufficiently nice locally compact space with an increasing

-sequence of compact sets filling it out, each sitting inside the interior of the next — the
+sequence of compact sets filling it out, each sitting inside the interior of the next.
+Such a

 Definition: Exhaustion by Compact Sets